punitkatiyar/punitkatiyar/README.md

-# Full Stack Developer And Tech Consultant
+# Full Stack Tech Consultant

 **The architect with an overlap into development and analysis.
 Almost everything is possible, it's just a matter of**